-Here in Idaho Falls and Jackson Hole, eyelid surgery is one of the most commonly performed plastic surgery procedures.
+At our Idaho Falls practice, eyelid surgery is one of the most commonly performed plastic surgery procedures.
 According to statistics, more people have eyelid surgery every year than facelifts or rhinoplasty.
-The reason is that a small correction in the appearance of the eyelids, called blepharoplasty, can make a monumental difference in the way you look and feel with minimal down time.
+The reason is that a small correction in the appearance of the eyelids, called blepharoplasty, can make a monumental difference in the way you look and feel with minimal downtime.
 When the eyes are bright and alert, the effects of aging on the rest of the face are less apparent.

 Come in and see what sets Dr. Freeman apart from other surgeons in the Northwest.
 Request an appointment online with Dr. Freeman, who is happy to help you explore your cosmetic options.
 He serves Twin Falls, Boise, and Pocatello, Idaho, and other surrounding communities.

 Blepharoplasty is designed to removed excess skin or fatty tissue in order to re-contour the eyelid and create a more rested or youthful expression.
 Eyelid procedures can be broken down into 2 main types: upper and lower lid surgery.
 Both procedures have various methods that can be tailored to fit your specific situation to enhance your eyelid appearance.
 The key with either surgery is to remember that the goal of quality plastic surgery is the restoration of your own natural look without changing the overall shape of the eye and risking looking “different.”

 Dr. Freeman is a board-certified plastic surgeon who is known throughout the region for his extensive training, warm personality, and commitment to delivering high-quality results.Meet Dr. Freeman